tomwilding/emp/README.md

 The results of the fitting are stored in the "output/data" directory.
-(Please ensure the directories exist)
-`chmd 777` will give write access to create the graphs
+(Please ensure the directories exist) chmod 777 will give write access to create the graphs

 to plot the results of the fitting process (For example for processing the Synthetic example) `source("plot/plotMix.r")`